Inphinitii/TowerCraft---Flash-Final/README.md

 I also assisted in the path finding, projectile, and enemy logic.

 ##Restrictions
-Currently only one tower type is implemented, the fire arrow tower.
+Currently only two tower types are implemented: the fire arrow tower and cannon tower.
 This was all that was necessary for this project to get a finished status.
 Uses XML to determine what items can be combined into what, so it's relatively easy to expand.